 - Shake well before each use to make sure any cornstarch that settled on the bottom doesn’t clog the sprayer.

-- Spray onto glass surface and wipe clean with a microfiber cloth.
+- Spray onto glass surface and wipe clean with an organic unbleached cotton unpaper towel.

 A Few Notes About Homemade Glass Cleaner

 I know you’re probably wondering, why in the world is she using cornstarch in her homemade mirror cleaner?
 It’s actually a simple answer with a little interesting science behind it.

 Although it looks like it, glass isn’t naturally smooth.
 It has bumps, ridges, and pits all over the surface.
 When you spray water on glass, it gets caught in these pits and causes streaks.
 Cornstarch disrupts this process and prevents streaking.

 This homemade glass cleaner can work on windows, mirrors, glass, and stainless steel.
 Just keep in mind that vinegar can damage marble, granite, and other natural stones, so take care if you’re spraying this near a stone countertop or vanity.
 Learn more about the other things you shouldn’t clean with vinegar so you don’t accidentally damage items around your house.

 While vinegar is a highly effective natural cleaner, it also has a distinct scent to it.
 If the smell of vinegar is a little too overpowering for you, add about 10 drops of your favorite essential oils to mask the scent.

 You can cut down on waste by reusing the plastic bottle that your store-bought glass cleaner came in.
 However, if you plan on adding essential oils, you’ll want to use a glass spray bottle because essential oils can eventually degrade plastic.